 - Children with Adverse Experiences (Parent Reported), by Number (CA & U.S. Only)

 - Children with Adverse Experiences (Parent Reported), by Type (CA & U.S. Only)

 - Children with Two or More Adverse Experiences (Parent Reported), by Race/Ethnicity (CA & U.S. Only)

 - Impacts of Special Health Care Needs on Children and Families

 - Why This Topic Is Important

-Unemployment and underemployment can lead to financial and family instability.
-In addition to limiting parents' ability to meet their families' basic needs, financial stress can affect their ability to provide for their children emotionally.
+Unemployment and underemployment can limit parents’ ability to meet their families’ material needs, while financial stress can affect their ability to provide for their children emotionally.
 Children who experience economic hardship when they are young, particularly hardship that is extreme or prolonged, are at increased risk for negative health and developmental outcomes (1, 2).
-Parental unemployment has been linked to short- and long-term mental health problems in children, as well as negative academic and employment outcomes later in life (1, 2, 3).
-Secure parental employment (with adequate pay and benefits) can counteract this hardship and help ensure that children's basic needs are met and that they have safe, stable family environments in which to thrive (1, 2).
+Parental unemployment has been linked to short- and long-term mental health problems in children, as well as academic and employment challenges later in life (1, 2, 3).
+Secure parental employment (with adequate pay and benefits) can reduce economic hardship and help ensure that children's basic needs are met and that they have family environments in which to thrive (1, 2).
 Stable employment also is important for young people when they reach early adulthood, as it decreases the likelihood of long-term employment difficulties and low earnings (4).

 Recent unemployment crises, such as the COVID-19 pandemic and the Great Recession, hit certain workers particularly hard, especially women, African American/black men, youth of color, immigrants, and those earning lower wages or with less education (1, 4, 5).
-Leaders can address the systemic issues behind these inequities, as well as support programs and policies to meet the needs of these vulnerable families.For more information on unemployment, see kidsdata.org’s Research & Links section.
+Leaders can address the systemic issues behind these inequities, as well as support programs and policies to meet the needs of vulnerable groups (1, 4).For more information, see kidsdata.org’s Research & Links section.